devplayer0/fyp/report.md

 The test Submitty deployment exceeded expectations for this project.
-A concern when making the system publicly accessible to a large class of students was that failures would occur, especially with the dependence on actual hardware for a significant amount of testing.
+A concern when making the system publicly accessible to a large class of students was that failures would occur, especially with the dependence on real hardware for a significant amount of testing.
 This was further exasperated by the fact that relatively little time was available to test the completely integrated system before it was made public!